 You can ride the path on the north side of E Shea Blvd if you don’t want to ride on the road.
 Stay on E Shea Blvd for a while, it starts to go uphill here. here you start to feel like you are leaving the big city and heading towards the quieter mountain area.
 When you get to N Palisades Blvd turn left and continue into Fountain Hills.
 In Fountain Hills turn left on N Fountain Hills Blvd which turns into E McDowell Mountain Rd.
 Continue along this road until you feel like turning around!
 Then head home the same way you came.

-Hope you enjoyed the rides.
+As mentioned, if you want the Strava Routes, just put a comment in the comment section with your email and I will send them to you.
+Hope you enjoyed the rides!
 If you are hading to California, check out the Best Cycling Rides in San Diego post.